owl4ce/dotfiles/README.md

     ...
     ```
     `[95]` is the opacity level that will be applied to urxvt.
-After that do this to reload configuration.
+After that, do this to reload configuration.
     ```bash
     $ xrdb ~/.Xresources
     ```